shakebugs/shake-docs/docs/android/setup.md

 <AndroidVersionBlock></AndroidVersionBlock>

 ## Set compileSdkVersion version in the build.gradle file
-Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the app *build.gradle* file.
+Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the app *build.gradle* file.

 ```groovy title="build.gradle"
 android {